-What the anticipated negotiations will include remains difficult to forecast.
-Even questions of nomenclature appear to create differences.
-Canada favours the simple designation of a "free trade agreement," a designation that has wide public recognition in Canada, resonating as it does with the century-old links with Canada's two founding nations.
-The European Union, on the other hand, appears wary of the phrase, preferring for reasons known to itself a designation such as an "economic enhancement agreement."
+Perhaps I should add parenthetically here that in the preliminary discussions leading to the scoping exercise, Canada favoured the simple designation of a "free trade agreement," a designation that has wide public recognition in Canada.
+The European Union, on the other hand, has been wary of the phrase, preferring for reasons best known to itself a designation such as an "economic enhancement agreement."

-In any event, whatever the agreement is eventually called, Ottawa and Brussels have briefly listed the areas to be covered.
-"A declaration in support of an EU-Canada Trade and Investment agreement" by the Canada-Europe Roundtable for Business (founded in 1999) has been more comprehensive.
-This declaration by Canadian and European businesses identifies key areas as: the elimination of barriers to investment and services, including tax; the opening of capital and procurement markets; comity in competition and environmental regulation, including avoidance of discriminatory nontariff barriers to trade; trade facilitation, with a focus on improved and efficiency for goods and services crossing borders; and strengthened cooperation on science and technology.
-Any agreement should facilitate professional labour mobility in efforts to establish a common skilled labour market between the two territories.
-This latter would include removing onerous restrictions of length of stay for nonresident executives and residency requirements for boards of directors.
-Further, a provision should allow future markets, such as those for carbon and emissions trading schemes, to be incorporated into the eventual agreement.
+In any event, whatever the agreement is called, it should cover such key areas as: the elimination of barriers to investment and services, including tax; the opening of capital and procurement markets; comity in competition and environmental regulation, including avoidance of discriminatory non-tariff barriers to trade; trade facilitation, with a focus on improved efficiency for goods and services crossing borders; and strengthened cooperation on science and technology.
+Any agreement should also establish a common skilled labour market between the two territories.
+This latter would include removing onerous restrictions of length of stay for non-resident executives and residency requirements for boards of directors.
+Further, a provision should allow future markets, such as those for carbon emissions trading, to be incorporated into the eventual agreement.

 In the complex area of regulatory cooperation, greater convergence of standards and regulations in both goods and services should be a priority.
-At a minimum, an agreement on regulations should discourage future divergences and reduce existing regulatory barriers, both federal and provincial.
+At a minimum, an agreement on regulations should discourage future divergence and reduce existing regulatory barriers, both federal and provincial.
 In the rapidly growing area of trade in services, regulatory barriers should be reduced at least to a level corresponding with intra-EU barriers.
 Regulatory collaboration on certification, packaging and labelling, and health and sanitary and phytosanitary standards should be binding, supported by a dispute settlement mechanism.
-In this broad area of regulation, Canada will need to keep in mind "harmonization" in NAFTA to meet US requirements.
+In this broad area of regulation, Canada will need to keep in mind the parallel "harmonization" in NAFTA to meet US requirements.

-Opening services markets will require commitment at both the national and subnational levels.
+Opening services markets will require commitment at both the national and sub-national levels.
 Similarly, greater transparency and open competition in public procurement will need to carry the support of both the federal and provincial governments.
 The mutual recognition of professional qualifications will also require federal-provincial cooperation, as will the free movement of skilled workers.

-For trade in manufactured goods, remaining tariff and nontariff barriers should simply be eliminated.
-For trade in agriculture, however, major nontariff barriers are well entrenched on both sides of the Atlantic.
-Whether they are tackled or simply left aside in whole or in part for WTO negotiations remains to be seen.
-Trade in goods, in any event, would benefit from customs cooperation and other trade-facilitation measures, including agreement on supply chain security.
+For trade in manufactured goods, remaining tariff and non-tariff barriers should simply be eliminated.
+For trade in agriculture, however, major non-tariff barriers are so well entrenched on both sides of the Atlantic that the question abides of whether they will be tackled or simply left aside in whole or in part for later WTO negotiations.
+In any event, trade in goods would benefit from customs cooperation and other trade-facilitation measures, including agreement on supply chain security.
 Competition policy and regulation would probably take much of the negotiators' time and ingenuity - the former requiring, for example, agreement on the protection of confidential information and, more indirectly, on the mutual recognition of standards.